mhowlett/NanomsgRPC/README.md

 This is lightweight remote procedure call (RPC) framework for .NET that utilizes NNanomsg for robust message delivery.

-The API is straight forward to use.
-Message data is specified using BinaryReaders and BinaryWriters.
+The API is straight forward to use - message data is specified via BinaryReaders and BinaryWriters.
 Usually it's really easy to just use these directly, though you can use any serialization method you like.

 On the client side, an example method implementation is as follows: